sosunnyproject/instaClone/README.md

 - issue a token and send it to the user: json web token
 - don't put any private information in token
 - not about secrecy, knowing who signed it
+- example:
+	- when editing profile, the user has to send you its token to verify its identification
+	- `jwt.verify(token, process.env.SECRET_KEY)` to check jwt

 </details>